 - Become familiar with the design-build form of project delivery.
-Review referenced material including standard CCDC contracts and CCDC guides, the RAIC Canadian Handbook of Practice (CHOP) and OAA Practice Tips. - If becoming involved in a design-build project or presented with CCDC 14 or CCDC 15 contracts by an Owner or Design-Builder, review and discuss the benefits of the OAA recommendations in PTs 25, 23.6 and 23.7.
+Review referenced material including standard CCDC contracts and CCDC guides, the RAIC Canadian Handbook of Practice (CHOP) and OAA Practice Tips. - If becoming involved in a design-build project or presented with CCDC 14 or CCDC 15 contracts by an Owner or Design-Builder, review and discuss the benefits of the OAA recommendations in PTs 25, 23.6 and 23.7. - To clients asking about design-build, provide information, sources for additional information, possible pros and cons from personal experiences, remembering that the determination of the project delivery method is an owner's decision.
+Advising and making strong recommendations may be seen as making a decision and may give rise to liability for the architect. - It is very important to obtain a copy of the owner/design builder contract.
+Review and coordinate the 'Role of the Consultant' in that contract with the architect's services described in the design-builder/architect contract.
+Any inconsistencies should be discussed and clarified in writing. - If there will be an Owner's Advisor designated in CCDC 14 obtain a copy of the written description of the role, responsibilities and services. - Confirm who will be the Payment Certifier designated in CCDC 14 and clarify the roles and responsibilities. - Clarify that the definition of Supplemental Instruction in CCDC 14 pertains to an instruction used by the Owner to the Design-Builder so as not to be confused with supplemental instructions issued by the Consultant or Other Consultants.

-- To clients asking about design-build, provide information, sources for additional information, possible pros and cons from personal experiences, remembering that the determination of the project delivery method is an owner's decision.
-Advising and making strong recommendations may be seen as making a decision or providing legal advice, and may give rise to liability for the holder. - It is very important to obtain a copy of the Owner/Design-Builder contract.
-Review and coordinate the 'Role of the Consultant' in that contract with the holder's services described in the design-builder/OAA Licensed Member contract.
-Any inconsistencies should be discussed and then clarified in writing. - If there will be an Owner's Advisor designated in CCDC 14 obtain a copy of the written description of the role, responsibilities and services. - Confirm who will be the Payment Certifier designated in CCDC 14 and clarify the roles and responsibilities.
-Refer to comments in PT.25. - Clarify that the definition of Supplemental Instruction in CCDC 14 pertains to an instruction used by the Owner to the Design-Builder so as not to be confused with supplemental instructions issued by the Consultant or Other Consultants. - Discuss any questions regarding insurance with your insurance provider.
+• Discuss any questions regarding insurance with your insurance provider.